 - Have assets that are valued at less than $250,000

 There are certain kinds of situations in which uncontested divorce is simply not possible.
 In situations where spouses disagree about issues in the divorce, for example, an uncontested divorce is not an option.
-If you want to file a specific grounds for the divorce – something like infidelity or cruelty – then you should not pursue an uncontested divorce.
-If either your spouse or yourself are involved in an ongoing bankruptcy, you cannot utilize an uncontested divorce.
-Finally, if you or your wife is pregnant, you should not pursue an uncontested divorce.
+If you want to file specific grounds for the divorce – something like infidelity or cruelty – then you should not pursue an uncontested divorce.
+If either your spouse or yourself is involved in an ongoing bankruptcy, you cannot utilize an uncontested divorce.
+Finally, if you (or your wife) are pregnant, you should not pursue an uncontested divorce.
 Note that this last point holds true even if the husband is not the father of the child.

 In divorce situations where the issues are more complicated – situations where any of the aforementioned issues are present – an uncontested divorce is not the way to go.
 A contested divorce is the better option in these cases.
 An uncontested divorce means exactly what it sounds like – the divorce in question is uncontested, and the process is one that both partners want to make as smooth as possible.